pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 View any contract related data.
 This includes applications, application labels, application versions, tags, pacts, and verification results.

+## deployment_and_release:record:*

+Notify Pactflow that a particular version of an application has been deployed or released.

+## deployment_and_release:record:team

+Notify Pactflow that a particular version of an application associated with your team has been deployed or released.

 ## environment:manage:*

 Create, update, and delete any environment.
 When creating a new environment the user can associate it with any teams.